Possibility of taking the course in EU law in English

 - Decide whether or not a national measure is in conformity with the parts of EU law, which are central to the course.

 With regard to competences students should be able to:

-- The themes in the course description are central, and will also
+The themes in the course description (see above) are central.

-As a starting point, the judgments from the Court of Justice of the EU (CJEU) will be those used in the Danish version of the course (approximately 35 judgments).
-They will cover the free movement rules, the Services Directive and topical issues, for example, digitalisation, the welfare state, the European Charter of fundamental rights, and the coherence of the principles in internal market law.
+A selection of judgments from the Court of Justice of the EU (approximately 35) covering the free movement rules, the Services Directive and topical issues, for example, digitalization such as the platform economy, the welfare state, the European Charter of fundamental rights, and the coherence of the principles in internal market law.
 The list will be published just before the beginning of the semester, so that new, important judgments can be included.

 The list will be published just before the beginning of the semester in order to include new, important articles and take into account the precise number of pages of the textbook and the judgments.
 Articles are, among other reasons, included in order to ensure that the course is sufficiently research-based.